-The OGC API - Connected Systems Reviewers Guide is a public resource structured to provide quick answers to questions which a reviewer may have about the OGC OGC API - Connected Systems standard.
-This OGC document is provided to support professionals who need to understand OGC API - Connected Systems and/or are reviewing the OGC API - Connected Systems draft standard but do not wish to implement it.
+The OGC API - Connected Systems Reviewers Guide is a public resource structured to provide quick answers to questions which a reviewer may have about the OGC OGC API - Connected Systems Standard v1.0.
+This OGC document is provided to support professionals who need to understand and/or are reviewing the OGC API - Connected Systems Standard v1.0 but do not wish to implement it.

-OGC API - Connected Systems v1.0 is an OGC Implementation Standard for static data (geographic and other domain features) and for dynamic data (e.g., Data Streams: observations of these feature properties, and Control Streams: commands/actuations that change these feature properties) for all manner of systems (e.g., sensors, things, robots, drones, satellites, control systems, devices, and all manner of Platforms across space, air, land, sea and cyber).
+OGC API - Connected Systems v1.0 is an OGC Implementation Standard for static data (geographic and other domain features) and for dynamic data (e.g., Data Streams: Observations of these Feature Properties, and Control Streams: Commands/actuations that change these Feature Properties) for all manner of Systems (e.g., sensors, things, robots, drones, satellites, control systems, devices, and all manner of Platforms across space, air, land, sea, cyber, and electro-magnetic spectrum).